Posiadacz07/talks/README.md

-# talks
+# Talks I have given or wanted to give

-Repository containing past presentation abstracts and materials related to talks I performed
+This repository contains my past presentation abstracts and all materials related to talks I performed